-During the Apollo era, NASA committed significant resources to one area, with the express intent of nurturing a nascent commercial industry: satellite telecommunications.
-Throughout the 1960s and 1970s, NASA supported the sector with launch and ground station support services and invested internally and with commercially focused companies to advance satellite technology.
-NASA also supported the Federal Communications Commission in its satellite telecommunications regulatory role.
+During the Apollo era, NASA committed significant resources to one area, with the express intent of nurturing a nascent commercial telecommunications. industry: satellite Throughout the 1960s and 1970s, NASA supported the sector with launch and ground station support services and invested internally and with commercially focused companies to advance satellite technology.
+NASA also Communications supported the Federal Commission in its satellite telecommunications regulatory role.